 Click play to listen to this article.

-If you have low self-esteem and droves of limiting beliefs and insecurities, your breakup’s aftermath will likely compel you to respond in one of two ways.
+If you have low self-esteem and droves of limiting beliefs and insecurities, a breakup’s aftermath will likely compel you to respond in one of two ways.

 You’ll either start idealizing your ex, thinking they’re the love of your life — “the one that got away” — or you’ll convince yourself that your soulmate — “your perfect partner” — is just around the corner.

-The former response is coined The Phantom Ex Syndrome, the latter The Soulmate Syndrome.
-As you’d guess, both harm us emotionally, undermine our mental health, and shortchange and sabotage our love life.
+The first response is called The Phantom Ex Syndrome, and the second is The Soulmate Syndrome.
+As you’d guess, both harm us emotionally, undermine our mental health, and sabotage our love life.

 Understanding The Phantom Ex Syndrome

 The Phantom Ex Syndrome usually chaperones people harboring an avoidant attachment style.
-For those uninitiated, a person with an avoidant attachment is uncomfortable with intimacy and vulnerability and is overprotective of their independence to a point where they withdraw or eject from their relationship if it’s ever threatened.
+For those uninitiated, a person with an avoidant attachment is uncomfortable with intimacy and vulnerability and is overprotective of their independence to where they withdraw from their relationship if it’s ever threatened.

 The Phantom Ex Syndrome propels people to lift up their ex on a pedestal, minimize their flaws, and amplify their positive traits.
 It also makes them romanticize the relationship they had with them — they remember only the positive moments and proactively brush aside the negative.